 PNC Bank offers competitive interest rates and a wide range of personal banking services, including checking and savings bank accounts, borrowing, investing, and wealth management services.

-PNC offers several checking and savings accounts, with Spend being the main checking account.
+PNC offers several checking and savings accounts, with Spend as the main one.
 This account has three tiers, which all come with Virtual Wallet — an online tool for managing the money in your checking, savings, or another account.

 You can choose Virtual Wallet on its own for the most basic checking account, which has a $7 monthly fee that you can avoid if you meet the criteria ($500+ monthly direct deposit or $500+ monthly balance).

-Virtual Wallet comes with digital tools to help you see exactly where your money is going, how much you have saved, and plan for the future.
+Virtual Wallet has digital tools to help you see exactly where your money is going, how much you have saved, and plan for the future.
 Virtual Wallet has some handy features like Low Cash Mode ($0 insufficient funds fee plus extra time to bring your balance up to zero).

 Pros: